How do I amend my Wisconsin income tax return?

 What documentation do I need to submit with my amended Wisconsin income tax return?

 You should generally submit documents that pertain to the item(s) being adjusted.

 Following is the documentation required in some specific situations:

-- If you are amending your return to claim additional rental expenses, you should submit the amended federal Form 1040, Schedule(s) E, and any other forms or schedules that need to be changed, such as federal Form 8582.
+- If you are amending your return to claim additional rental expenses, you should submit the amended federal Form 1040 or 1040-SR, Schedule(s) E, and any other forms or schedules that need to be changed, such as federal Form 8582.

 - If you are amending your return to claim a subtraction for a state tax-exempt pension, you should include a copy of the correspondence that you received from the payer of the pension to verify when you were a member of the qualifying retirement system.
-You should also send copies of your amended Wisconsin Form 1 or Form 1A, if filing an amended return for a year prior to 2018, or an amended Wisconsin Form 1, for 2018, and a copy of the Form 1099-R that you received from the retirement system.
+You should also send copies of an amended Wisconsin Form 1, for 2019, 2020, or 2021, or 2022, and a copy of the Form 1099-R that you received from the retirement system.

 - If you are amending your return because the IRS adjusted your federal income tax return, you must send a complete copy of the federal adjustment notice.
 Include all calculations and explanations.